Bruc3U/Titanic_analysis/README.md

 The formula for linear regression is a useful tool to predict values using the data from the Regression Results table.<br>
 linear regression: Y=mX + b

-This formula is needed to understand the relationship between coefficients.
+This formula is needed to understand the relationship between coefficients (weights).
 This will help us compute a Final Survival Score for each profile.<br>
 The higher the score the greater chance the individual will have to survive.
 Let's look at some examples: